skip to content

 Financial assistance will not usually be provided for the following medical treatments or circumstances:

-• Medical treatments which do not meet NICE guidelines
+• Medical treatments that do not meet NICE guidelines

 • Students with private medical insurance